Skip to content

 Crowds gather at the beachfront Penguin Parade viewing platform nightly, but I can arrange an experience that lets you see them with a smaller group in a much more natural, peaceful environment.
 They emerge from the water and make landfall on the beach every day of the year, but the best time to visit is between November through March when the weather is warmer.

-During the daytime on Phillip Island, you can also spot Australian fur seals warming themselves in the sun on the island’s rocky shores and visit the Koala Conservation Reservation where you can see koalas in the wild as you traipse through the earthy woodlands.
-After getting your fill of wildlife, you can also sample the sweet treats at the Phillip Island Chocolate Factory — I can arrange for you to make your own signature chocolates to take home.
+During the daytime on Phillip Island, you might also spot Australian fur seals warming themselves in the sun on the island’s rocky shores.
+After getting your fill of wildlife, you could sample the sweet treats at the Phillip Island Chocolate Factory — I can arrange for you to make your own signature chocolates to take home.

 Get me there: This itinerary through Southeast Australia affords time at leisure in Melbourne for you to visit Phillip Island.